jwlipford/music/README.md

 * I wrote an F# version.
 It was quite fun.
 However, that version is not at all optimized and runs about a hundred times slower than the C# version.
 On my machine, `music_fs.exe -p 5432` runs in 33 seconds.
 * I got most of the way through a Fortran version before I lost interest.
 That version's performance compares to the C version's.
 However, given the choice, I would much rather code in C; I see the reason for C's higher popularity.
+* I wrote a MUMPS version.
+It was fun.
+Because MUMPS is such a different language from the others, there are interesting differences in the data structures.
+What in C and C# was a linked list of two-dimensional arrays is in MUMPS a three-level tree of strings.

 #### Example of visual style